WEDDING VOCAB 101

 Fit Tip – Ballgowns should be sized using bust and waist measurements.
 Hip measurements are less important.

 Mermaid – Dress is fitted to the body through the low hip, with a dramatic flare out underneath the hip.
-This silhouette may also called a trumpet.
+This silhouette may also be called a trumpet.

 Fit Tip: Mermaids should be sized based on the wearer’s largest measurement, due to the fit hip.